 Extra Evening & Weekend Parking

-Royal Tunbridge Wells is extremely lively during evenings and weekends, always with a variety of events going on not to mention the buzzy bars, clubs and restaurants.
+Royal Tunbridge Wells is extremely lively during evenings and weekends, with a variety of events going on – not to mention the busy bars, clubs and restaurants.

-Crescent Road Car Park is very convenient for the Theatres and The Amelia Scott building which will house the Museum & Art Gallery when it opens in 2022.
+Crescent Road Car Park is very convenient for the Theatres and The Amelia Scott building which is home to the Museum & Art Gallery.

-Also nearby, the Town Hall Yard Car Park is round the back of the Town Hall and Assembly Hall Theatre and open at evenings and weekends to provide extra spaces.
+Also nearby, the Town Hall Yard Car Park is around the back of the Town Hall and Assembly Hall Theatre and open at evenings and weekends to provide extra spaces.

 Please note the closure of these car parks between 11pm and 6am:

 - Royal Victoria Place,